 As a rule we publish shorter poems that fit on a single page (about 32 lines), though we sometimes make exceptions to accommodate remarkable work that runs a little longer.
-Please send no more than five poems in a submission and no more than one active submission at a time.
+Please send no more than five poems in a submission (a single document, if submitting online) and no more than one active submission at a time.
 We do not accept translations or work that has been previously published in print or online.

 We believe poets should be paid for their work.
 Contributors receive $25 per poem and two copies of the issue in which their writing appears.